HasanAlpCaferoglu/IRS_Assignment2/README.md

 ## Important Notes

 * CISI dataset should be uploaded to Google Drive, if the code is directly used without changing anything.
+* Google Drive paths should be updated according to the user Google Drive directory structure

 ## Setup